GregoryVds/tcpsnitch/README.md

 When the device is accesible via `adb`, the usage is almost the same as on Linux:

 1. Issue the regular `tcpsnitch` command with the option `-a` to indicate that you want to trace an application on the connected Android device.
 Note that `<cmd>` argument must match the name of a package installed on the device via a simple `grep`.
 For instance, to trace the Firefox application whose package name is `org.firefox.com`, one may isssue `tcpsnitch -a firefox`. `tcpsnitch` will inform you of the matching package found and immediately start the application.
 2. When you are done interacting with the application, issue `tcpsnitch -k <package>` to kill the application and terminate the tracing process.
-The traces will be pulled from the device and saved on your disk in `/tmp` before being uploaded to the [web application](http://ns328523.ip-37-187-114.eu).
+The traces will be pulled from the device and saved on your disk in `/tmp` before being uploaded to www.tcpsnitch.org.

 **Important:** you must restart your Android device to completely deactivate the tracing.
 As `tcpsnitch` uses Android properties to setup the `LD_PRELOAD` library, and these properties cannot be unset, rebooting the device must be done to remove the properties (maybe someone knows a better solution?).